 - Contact Airship Support or Sales to provision your project for email notifications.

 - Add your customers' email addresses to your project so you can send to them.
 Follow the steps in: Email: User Registration.
-You also have the option to register new users and send them a message at the same time:
+You can also register new users and send them a message at the same time:

 Talk to your Airship account manager if you want to enable BCC capabilities and send blind copies (BCC) of your transactional emails.